-- To notify the school by 9.30am on each day of absence, unless prior notice has been given of a longer absence. - To send a dated letter explaining the absence, when the child returns to school. - To agree a later registration time with the head teacher if the child needs regular medical attention before coming to school.
+- To notify the school by 9.30am on each day of absence, unless prior notice has been given of a longer absence. - To agree a later registration time with the head teacher if the child needs regular medical attention before coming to school.
 The child must always sign in on arrival. - To inform the office in writing and in advance, or to provide Medical Appointment Cards, if the child needs to attend a medical appointment in school time.
 Whenever possible, please try to make all appointments out of school hours. - To liaise with the school about specific problems which might cause absence.